briansu2004/udemy-devops-real-projects/009-MinikubeHelmDeployment/01_Y_WindowsOnly.md

 helm create test-service
 ```

-Then you will see a folder `test-service` is created.
+Then we will see a folder `test-service` is created.
 Below is the structure in the folder

 ```
 $ tree test-service/